Chronic Pain And Well-Being

 • Ask for help - It may feel awkward or uncomfortable to ask for help.
 It often gets easier with practice.
 As mentioned in the point above, some people will be glad to be asked as they feel they are able to do something to help.

-• Turn down help you don’t want - You may find some people want to help ‘too’ much.
+• Turn down help you don’t want - You may find some people want to help ‘too much'.
 Trying to take over tasks you can manage and want to do.
-It is likely coming from a place of caring but you may find it stifling.
+It is likely coming from a place of caring, but you may find it stifling.
 Be clear about what help you need and what help you don’t require.
-For example ‘I really appreciate you wanting to help with x, but I can manage that okay.
+For example, ‘I really appreciate you wanting to help with x, but I can manage that okay.
 What would be really useful is if you could do x instead.
 Is that something you can do?’

 Loss of independence may impact your social life.
 I have added some suggestions below for helping maintain or develop a new social life.

+2c.
 Social Isolation

-• You may not be able to take part in the group activities you used to enjoy;
+• You cannot take part in the group activities you used to enjoy.

 • It may be harder to be sociable when pain is at the forefront of your attention.
-It may feel difficult to concentrate on what another person is saying or offer empathy;
+It may feel difficult to concentrate on what another person is saying or offer empathy.

-Join a support group - Joining a support group gives you an opportunity to meet and talk to others who are experiencing similar issues and challenges.
+• Join a support group - Joining a support group gives you an opportunity to meet and talk to others who are experiencing similar issues and challenges.
 It is a chance to feel part of a community of people who just ‘get it’.
 A group where you can contribute experiences and ideas whilst also learning from what others have to offer.
 Such a group may help you to rebuild your confidence and sense of well-being.

-Communicate - Stay in contact with others.
+• Communicate - Stay in contact with others.
 Let them know you may need to cancel plans at the last minute, may not be able to stay as long as planned, or need them to come to you.
 If you are distracted by pain, let the other person know.
 It’s easy for people to read distraction as disinterest.
-If people know what is going on for you they are more likely to understand and be able to support you better.
+If people know what is going on for you, they are more likely to understand and be able to support you better.

 Chronic pain has the potential to bring a lot of change in a romantic relationship:

 • Pain may make sex difficult, unappealing, or impossible.
 Some medications may lower libido.
-Or, you may want sex but your spouse/partner is afraid of hurting you.
+Or, you may want sex, but your spouse/partner is afraid of hurting you.

 • The dynamic of your relationship may alter.
 For example, you may have gone from the carer to the cared-for, or the main income earner to working less or not at all.

 • Your mood may be different.
-You may become more irritated, or angry.
+You may become more irritated or angry.

 • There may be financial worries as a result of medication costs, reduced household income, and specialist equipment needed.

+3b.
 Communication Tips

 • Ask for help when needed.
 It’s a common issue to fall into the trap of assuming the other person knows what you need without actually asking.